Tigers once ranged widely across Asia, but now inhabit less than 6% of their historic range.

 The great horned owl is common and widely distributed.

-Certain Indian tribes regarded the great horned owl as the very personification of the Evil One.
+Certain indigenous tribes regarded the great horned owl as the very personification of the Evil One.

 The great horned owl is the largest of the common resident owls of the United States.